leadr-msu/kepler-gl/index.md

 # Introductory Guide to Kepler.gl
 _Prepared by Alyssa Lopez_

-This resource was adapted for LEADR classes from ["Teaching Digital Mapping with kepler.gl" by Stephen Robertson.](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/) tutorial.
+This resource was adapted for LEADR classes from ["Teaching Digital Mapping with kepler.gl" by Stephen Robertson.](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/).

 ## Basic Information